KPIs & Operating Metrics(New)

 Nasdaq (NDAQ) Long-Term Deferred Tax (2016 - 2018)

-Nasdaq's Long-Term Deferred Tax history spans 10 years, with the latest figure at $416.0 million for Q1 2018.
+Nasdaq has reported Long-Term Deferred Tax over the past 10 years, most recently at $416.0 million for Q1 2018.

-• For Q1 2018, Long-Term Deferred Tax fell 32.58% year-over-year to $416.0 million; the TTM value through Mar 2018 reached $416.0 million, down 32.58%, while the annual FY2017 figure was $393.0 million, 45.19% down from the prior year.
+• Quarterly Long-Term Deferred Tax fell 32.58% to $416.0 million in Q1 2018 from the year-ago period, while the trailing twelve-month figure was $416.0 million through Mar 2018, down 32.58% year-over-year, with the annual reading at $393.0 million for FY2017, 45.19% down from the prior year.

-• Long-Term Deferred Tax for Q1 2018 was $416.0 million at Nasdaq, up from $393.0 million in the prior quarter.
+• Long-Term Deferred Tax was $416.0 million for Q1 2018 at Nasdaq, up from $393.0 million in the prior quarter.

-• Across five years, Long-Term Deferred Tax topped out at $768.0 million in Q3 2016 and bottomed at $393.0 million in Q4 2017.
+• Over five years, Long-Term Deferred Tax peaked at $768.0 million in Q3 2016 and troughed at $393.0 million in Q4 2017.

 • The 5-year median for Long-Term Deferred Tax is $617.0 million (2017), against an average of $592.0 million.

-• The largest annual shift saw Long-Term Deferred Tax surged 57.11% in 2015 before it tumbled 45.19% in 2017.
+• Biggest five-year swings in Long-Term Deferred Tax: surged 57.11% in 2015 and later tumbled 45.19% in 2017.

-• A 5-year view of Long-Term Deferred Tax shows it stood at $536.0 million in 2014, then grew by 19.96% to $643.0 million in 2015, then grew by 11.51% to $717.0 million in 2016, then tumbled by 45.19% to $393.0 million in 2017, then rose by 5.85% to $416.0 million in 2018.
+• Tracing NDAQ's Long-Term Deferred Tax over 5 years: stood at $536.0 million in 2014, then rose by 19.96% to $643.0 million in 2015, then rose by 11.51% to $717.0 million in 2016, then plummeted by 45.19% to $393.0 million in 2017, then increased by 5.85% to $416.0 million in 2018.